 This padlock signifies an SSL/TLS certificate, symbolizing that all data transmitted between your browser and the website’s server is protected with end-to-end encryption.

 While many cybersquatters are now getting smarter and more committed to their attacks by installing SSL/TLS certificates on the fake website, checking for the padlock sign can be a great start to determine whether this website is legitimate.

 While a committed cybersquatter may build a fake website that looks very similar to the original website, there should still be differences, albeit subtle.

 Here are some red flags you’d need to pay attention to:

-Cybersquatting can be a major threat for business owners with an online presence, especially with websites, and can cause major financial and reputational damages, as well as potential legal repercussions.
+Cybersquatting can be a major threat to business owners with an online presence, especially with websites, and can cause major financial and reputational damages, as well as potential legal repercussions.

-While 100% prevention of cybersquatting is very challenging to do, the actionable tips we’ve shared above can help you in protecting your domain and preventing cybercriminals from cybersquatting your brand.
+While 100% prevention of cybersquatting is very challenging to do, the actionable tips we’ve shared above can help you protect your domain and prevent cybercriminals from cybersquatting your brand.
 Additionally, by showing you the steps you could take in the event of cybersquatting attempts targeting your brand, you should now be aware of how to seek legal help or obtain restitution.

-Nonetheless, proactive prevention and protection of your brand by implementing real-time anti-cybersquatting protection like Red Points’ brand protection solution remains the best bet to protect your brand without disrupting your workflow.
+Nonetheless, proactive prevention and protection of your brand by implementing real-time anti-cybersquatting protection like Red Points’ Brand Protection Solution or brand abuse scan remain the best bet to protect your brand without disrupting your workflow.